lidofinance/docs/docs/contracts/lido.md

 ### pauseStaking()

-Stops accepting new Ether to the protocol
+Stops accepting new ether to the protocol

 :::note
-While accepting new Ether is stopped, calls to the `submit` function, as well as to the default payable function, will revert.
+While accepting new ether is stopped, calls to the `submit` function, as well as to the default payable function, will revert.

 :::